France: Literature and philosophy

 The earliest French literature dates from the Middle Ages, when there were several languages and dialects, and writers used their own spelling and grammar.
 Some authors of medieval texts, such as Tristan and Iseult and Lancelot-Grail, are unknown.
 Three famous medieval authors are Chrétien de Troyes, Christine de Pizan (langue d'oïl), and Duke William IX of Aquitaine (langue d'oc).
 Much medieval French poetry and literature was inspired by the legends of the Carolingian cycle, such as the Song of Roland and the chansons de geste.
 The Roman de Renart, written in 1175 by Perrout de Saint Cloude, tells the story of the medieval character Reynard ('the Fox') and is another example of early French writing.
 An important 16th-century writer was François Rabelais, who wrote five popular early picaresque novels.
-Rabelais was also in regular communication with Marguerite de Navarre, author of the Heptameron.
+Rabelais was also in regular communication with Marguerite de Navarre, author of the Heptaméron.
 Michel de Montaigne's most famous work, Essais, started a literary genre.

 French literature and poetry flourished during the 18th and 19th centuries.
 Denis Diderot is best known as the main editor of the Encyclopédie, whose aim was to sum up all the knowledge of his century and to fight ignorance and obscurantism.
 Charles Perrault was a prolific writer of children's fairy tales including Puss in Boots, Cinderella, Sleeping Beauty and Bluebeard.
 At the start of the 19th century, symbolist poetry was an important movement, with poets such as Charles Baudelaire, Paul Verlaine and Stéphane Mallarmé.

 Victor Hugo is sometimes seen as "the greatest French writer of all time" for excelling in all literary genres.
 Hugo's verse has been compared to that of Shakespeare, Dante and Homer.
 His novel Les Misérables is widely seen as one of the greatest novels ever written, and The Hunchback of Notre Dame has remained immensely popular.
 Other major authors of the 19th century include Alexandre Dumas (The Three Musketeers and The Count of Monte Cristo), Jules Verne (Twenty Thousand Leagues Under the Seas), Émile Zola (Les Rougon-Macquart), Honoré de Balzac (La Comédie humaine), Guy de Maupassant, Théophile Gautier and Stendhal (The Red and the Black, The Charterhouse of Parma).

 In the early 20th century France was a haven for literary freedom.
 Works banned for obscenity in the US, the UK and other Anglophone nations were published in France decades before they were available in the respective authors' home countries.
 The French were disinclined to punish literary figures for their writing, and prosecutions were rare.
 Important writers of the 20th century include Marcel Proust, Louis-Ferdinand Céline, Jean Cocteau, Albert Camus, and Jean-Paul Sartre.
 Antoine de Saint-Exupéry wrote The Little Prince, which is one of the best selling books in history.